 - Submissions not within the guidelines will be considered as not eligible.

-- In most of the request Rapyd provides the operation ID in the response, which is crucial for internal research.
-In certain cases, you must provide it if requested by the teams.” sounds fine?
+- In most of the requests Rapyd provides the operation ID in the response, which is crucial for internal research.
+In certain cases, you must provide it if requested by the teams.

 - When investigating a vulnerability, please only target Only your account and do not attempt to access data from anyone else’s account.